KatarzynaKulon/KatarzynaKulon/README.md

 - 👋 Hi, I’m @KatarzynaKulon
+- 🌱Gaduate of Master's Degree in Mathematics, specialized in Data Science.
+- ✨ Currently a Data Scientist in Punch Torino for General Motors.
+Contractor if Brain Technologies.
 - 👀 I’m interested in Big Data, Markov Chains and Statistics.
 My more useful hobbies are cuisines of the world, running, drawing, painting and when I feel adventureous - Polish and European politics.
-- 🌱 I’m recent graduate of Data Science on my Master's Degree in Mathematics.
-- ✨ 2 years experience in my field
+- ✨ 2 years experience in field of Data Science and Data Analytics.
+5 years experience in teaching Mathematics and Statistics.
+7 years experience in loving mathematics and data science, then asking myself why did i do it to myself maybe I could jut become a beach bar owner, then loving data science again, then thinking about living slow life with no technology on the beach again, and like that over and over untill now.
 - 📫 How to reach me: e-mail: katarzyna1kulon@gmail.com

 <!---